 From that short list, it should be abundantly clear that the world of ESO is still alive and well.
 A massive next-gen update only made the game more popular, and the ability to dive into any new content without much grinding means it’ll continue to grow in the coming years.

-If you jump into The Elder Scrolls Online today, you’ll likely want to check out the Blackwood Chapter.
-This is the latest expansion for ESO and not only did it introduce a new region and questline, but it also brought a Companion System to the game.
+The Elder Scrolls Online introduced the Blackwood Chapter in 2021, and it brought some radical changes to the gameplay.
+Not only did it introduce a new region and questline, but it also brought a Companion System to the game.
 This allows you to travel the world with an NPC follower by your side that will help during combat.
-They’ll also react to your in-game behavior — perform actions they’re against, and they’ll slowly come to dislike you.
+They’ll also react to your in-game behavior.
+Perform actions they’re against, and they’ll slowly come to dislike you.
 Stay in their favor, however, and you’ll earn unique dialogue options and other in-game bonuses.

 Longtime fans of The Elder Scrolls will love the Blackwood Chapter because of its marshy setting and the return of Leyawiin — a popular location from The Elder Scrolls III: Oblivion.
 The town has been faithfully recreated, although it’s a bit more populated than you’ll remember — ESO is set in a different time period than the original Oblivion, and some creative liberties were taken to pull the town into the 21st century.